Du Tao: Brief stint under Luo Shang

-Du Tao was from Chengdu, Yi province (in present-day Sichuan) and was the grandson of a famous official in Shu Han named Du Zhi (杜植) during the Three Kingdoms period.
-In 300, the official Luo Shang was made Inspector of Yi.
+Du Tao was from Chengdu, Yi province (in present-day Sichuan) and was the grandson of a famous official in Shu Han named Du Zhi (杜植) (Note: This is likely an error as the Chronicles of Huayang recorded Du's name as "Du Zhen" (杜祯/贞/桢, depending on the version of Huayang).
+Huayang went on to record that Du Zhen's courtesy name was Wenran (文然) and he was first recruited by Zhuge Liang into the Shu Han bureaucracy; Du Zhen eventually served as Chief Controller for both Liangzhou and Yizhou.)
+(Note: Du Tao's father's name was recorded as "Du Zhen" (杜眕) in Book of Jin, and as "杜珍" (same pronunciation) in Chronicles of Huayang.
+Huayang went on to record that Du Zhen's courtesy name was "Bozhong" (伯重) and that after the unification of China in 280, he was nominated as xiucai.) during the Three Kingdoms period.
+In 300, during the reign of Emperor Hui of Jin, the official Luo Shang was made Inspector of Yi.
 It was during this time that Du Tao was likely chosen by Luo Shang to be an Abundant Talent candidate.

 In Yi, Luo Shang had an unsteady relationship with a powerful refugee leader named Li Te.
 Luo Shang was ordered by the court to send the refugees back to Qin and Yong provinces, while Li Te, at the behest of the refugees, wanted to lengthen their stay until it was completely safe for them to return.
 Luo Shang tolerated them at first, but was later determined to carry out his duty.
 Li Te's envoy, Yan Shi (閻式), managed to persuade Du Tao into helping the refugees by talking his superior into extending their stay.
 In fact, Du Tao was inclined to give the refugees a year-long extension instead of Yan Shi's initial proposal of extending to winter.
 However, Luo Shang refused to listen to Du Tao, so in protest, Du Tao returned his Abundant Talent slate and went back home.